HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - Demonstrate the ReverseBuy and PrivacyAssured ConCept(s)
   - start with MyData
-  - Build to MyInfor ( "Information is Data in a ConText" :HwW
+  - Build to MyInfo ( "Information is Data in a ConText" :HwW )
 - determine if my 'anthropic' Bot can Tweet
 - -08-15: GoTeam reply to Aj CC Lz
   - accepted shared folder from Bdc